jakemath/knn/README.md

     >>> g++ main_driver.cpp routines.h routines.cpp
     >>> ./a.out <euclid_neighbors> <manhattan_neighbors>

-where euclid_neighbors and manhattan_neighbors are commandline arguments to be passed to the respective distance functions.
+where euclid_neighbors and manhattan_neighbors are arguments to be passed to the respective distance functions.

 ![Accuracy Comparison](comparison/Euclid_vs_Manhattan.png)